April Income And Consumption: Near Bottom

 - April PCE was the worst economic report I have ever seen.
 Consumption is 70% of GDP, and is largely the driver of the other 30%.
 I don’t think we are quite at the bottom yet, but close enough to see it.

-- The big surprise in the income report was a huge jump in personal income driven by PUA, offset by wage loses.
+- The big surprise in the income report was a huge jump in personal income driven by PUA, offset by wage losses.

 - A third of after tax income was saved.
 This is by far the highest reading on that.
 It comes to a $400 billion difference between February and April.
 Much of that is likely in play in the market right now.